Caitlin E. Werrell

 Engineer Research and Development Center, U.S. Army Corps of Engineers

-Francesco Femia is Founding Director of the Center for Climate and Security.
+Francesco Femia is Co-Director and Co-Founder of the Center for Climate and Security, where he co-leads the Center’s policy development, research and convening programs.
 He recently served as Program Director at the Connect U.S. Fund, where he directed operational and grant programs ranging from international climate policy, to mass atrocity prevention and response.
 At the Fund, he founded and facilitated the U.S. Climate Leadership Group, a multi-stakeholder effort involving think tanks, advocacy organizations and funders in the national security and development sectors, aimed at offering innovative recommendations for U.S.-international climate policy.
-Francesco has written for AlertNet, the Bulletin of Atomic Scientists, Climate Progress and e-International Relations, and has been cited by the New York Times, the Washington Post, USA Today, the New Republic, Slate, the Toronto Star and Climate Desk.
-He holds a master’s degree from the London School of Economics and Political Science (LSE), where he focused on EU external relations and security and defense policy, including a field study on the impact of EU accession on Cyprus’s stalemated conflict.
+Francesco has written for AlertNet, the National Journal, the Bulletin of Atomic Scientists, Climate Progress and e-International Relations, and has been cited by the New York Times, the Washington Post, USA Today, CNN’s Christiane Amanpour, NBC News, the National Review, the Christian Science Monitor, the BBC, the New Republic, Slate, the Toronto Star, the Atlantic, and the Daily Caller, among others.
+He holds a master’s degree from the London School of Economics and Political Science (LSE), where he focused on EU external relations, security and defense policy, including a field study on the impact of EU accession on Cyprus’s stalemated conflict.
 He speaks fluent Italian, intermediate Spanish, and has a basic knowledge of Arabic and French.

 Email: ffemia (at) climateandsecurity.org

-Caitlin Werrell is Founding Director of the Center for Climate and Security.
+Caitlin Werrell is Co-Director and Co-Founder of the Center for Climate and Security, where she co-leads the Center’s policy development, research and convening programs..
 She was also a co-founder of the MAP Institute for Water & Climate.
 Her primary research interests include climate change, water policy and international security.
 Caitlin has experience in international and domestic climate policy, including as Senior Associate at AD Partners, as Director of International Programs at EDN, and as an Assistant Outreach Director with the Fund for Public Interest Research.
-Caitlin has written for AlertNet, the Bulletin of Atomic Scientists, Climate Progress and e-International Relations, and has been cited by the New York Times, the Washington Post, the New Republic, USA Today, Slate, the Toronto Star and Climate Desk.
+Caitlin has written for AlertNet, the National Journal, the Bulletin of Atomic Scientists, Climate Progress and e-International Relations, and has been cited by the New York Times, the Washington Post, the New Republic, USA Today, CNN’s Christiane Amanpour, the Christian Science Monitor, Slate, the Toronto Star and the Atlantic, among others.
 She holds a master’s degree from the University of Oxford, where she focused on transboundary water issues, concluding with a field study on water conflict and cooperation in Cyprus.
 Caitlin also holds a BA in Environmental Politics from Mount Holyoke College.

 Email: cwerrell (at) climateandsecurity.org